News Home Construction Loan Financing

-Interest rates are at historically low levels right now.
-So if you can, it’s a good time to move forward with a home-building project.
+Interest rates can fluctuate, but when they are low it’s generally a good time to move forward with a home-building project.
 As a larger bank, we are able to offer very competitive rates on our loans.

-This is a good time to start.
-Right now, people are preparing and planning and getting permits.
-Everyone working from home has more time to plan and think and wants me to crunch numbers and see if they qualify.
+People are preparing and planning and getting permits.
+Everyone wants me to crunch numbers and see if they get pre-qualified.
 They want to explore options, plan for a year down the road, and calculate how much to pay for down-payment.

 How can you help Lindal clients with their new home projects?